Alon-V/Chat-Box/README.md

 ### Easy (and "special") way to run it:

-Copy all the code in the project one by one to a open project you have make sure each code is in a diffrent file in that project
+Copy all the code in the project one by one into an open project you have.
+Make sure each file from this repo is copied into a separate file in that project.

 ### The normal way:
 1. Clone the repository: